libsdl-org/sdl12-compat/README.md

   option is enabled by default, but not all applications are compatible with it: try changing this if you can only see a black screen.

+- SDL12COMPAT_FIX_BORDERLESS_FS_WIN:
+  Enables turning borderless windows at the desktop resolution into actual fullscreen windows (so they'll go into a separate space on macOS and properly hide dock windows on other desktop environments, etc).
+  If disabled, applications may not get the full display to theirselves as they expect.
+This option is enabled by default, but this option is here so it can be manually disabled, in case this causes some negative result we haven't anticipated.

 - SDL12COMPAT_SCALE_METHOD:
   Choose the scaling method used when applications render at a non-native resolution.
 The options are `nearest`, for nearest-neighbour sampling